Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3.  **`az aks get-credentials`**: Once the cluster is successfully provisioned, you need to connect to it.
 This command downloads the `kubeconfig` file to your local machine, configuring your local `kubectl` context so you can manage the cluster and deploy containers.

-### Question #48
+### Question #26 💩💩

 You have a project in Azure DevOps named Project1 that contains two Azure DevOps pipelines named Pipeline1 and Pipeline2.

 You need to ensure that Pipeline1 can deploy code successfully to an Azure web app named webapp1.

-The solution must ensure that Pipeline2 does not have permission to webapp1.
+**The solution must ensure that Pipeline2 does not have permission to webapp1.**

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.